filipign/jumphalla/README.md

 ## Jumphalla

-Small project with main purpose to improve my python skills.
+Small game project with main purpose to improve my python skills.
 Inspired by indie game Jump King.

 # How to run